karimarous/Getting_started_with_Terraform_and_AWS/lab02/README.md

    }
 ```

-2.2 Replace "karim" with your name
+2.2 Replace "karim" with "your_name"

 2.3 Run the following commands
 ```